Last Updated: March 2026Verified by Human Rails Experts

 Journey to Zermatt (The Matterhorn)

 Travel south toward the Valais region.
-You'll pass through Visp where you'll switch to the Matterhorn Gotthard Bahn.
+You'll pass through Visp where you'll switch to the red Matterhorn Gotthard Bahn.
 Arrive in the car-free town of Zermatt.
 Walk to the Kirchbruecke bridge for your first clear view of the iconic Matterhorn.

-Overnight: Zermatt
+Stay Overnight: Zermatt

 6